cvicens/state-machine-assistant/README.md

 ## Final tests

-Now that we have everthing deployed in OpenShift, it's time to do the final test.
+Now that we have everything deployed in OpenShift, it's time to do the final test.

 We only need the route of our HIS Frontend application, you can get it by running this command: